Harness vs. Collar: What Is the Best Option for Dog Walking?

 By Canada Pooch on Dec 14, 2020

 Taking your pet for a walk is a rewarding experience.
 Not only does your precious pooch get to go out and explore the world around them; their human also gets an opportunity to stretch their legs and take in the fresh air.
 But all of those good vibes could be disrupted if your pooch hasn’t been appropriately set up for your stroll.
 Walking your pooch on a leash is a logical first step, but choosing between a harness or collar to accompany their leash can be challenging.
 As a devoted dog owner, you only want the best for your pet, which means deciding which pet accessories will keep them happy and thriving during outdoor activities.
+It is completely normal to ask yourself if a harness is better than a collar.

 What is the difference between a dog harness and collar?

 Searching for the best items for your pooch is a part of your duty as a pet owner, but decision making can feel overwhelming when there are multiple options before you.
 It’s not just about the product itself.
 You need to consider design, size, longevity, and value for your dollar.
-When it comes to choosing between a dog harness or collar, consider the following.
+When it comes to choosing between a dog harness vs. collar, consider the following.

 The Size of Your Dog